Best Wood for Cutting Boards - The Ultimate Guide

-Walnut is also a very dense hardwood that's rich in color, which makes it an excellent choice for creating beautiful cutting boards that will last for years without staining or warping.
+Walnut is also a very dense hardwood that's rich in color, which makes it an excellent choice for creating beautiful cutting boards (Amazon link) that will last for years without staining or warping.

 These types of boards tend to be a lot more expensive, and with good reason.
 They require extensive work by the woodworker to achieve the spectacular look.

-Besides looks, however, end-grain cutting boards and edge-grain boards are also excellent choices if you're looking for a heavy-duty board.
+Besides looks, however, end-grain cutting boards (Amazon link) and edge-grain boards are also excellent choices if you're looking for a heavy-duty board.
 They tend to be thicker than the regular grain wood boards.

 In conclusion, natural walnut ticks all the boxes and meets all the criteria we discussed.
 At Virginia Kitchen Boys, you won’t find us making cutting boards out of anything other than walnut.